ZhgChg.Li

 ruby-version: "${{ steps.read_ruby_version.outputs.ruby_version }}"

-# Optional, because previously when running multiple self-hosted runners for CI/CD, the cocoapods repos are shared directories
+# Optional: previously when running multiple self-hosted runners on same machine,

 # GitHub Hosted Runner does not need this setting